 This course will enable students, individually and as part of a team, to become involved in problem-solving and decision-making activities in the business community.
 A research project or activity will be cooperatively undertaken by the students and representatives from business and industry.
 The students will participate in seminars presented by the instructor.
 To be eligible, students must demonstrate academic ability, personal ability to be self-paced and work with people in various business situations.
 Prerequisites: completion of 24 college credits and permission of the instructor.
+(Updated October 2014)

-BBG295, Cooperative Work Experience I (3 credits)

-This course enables a student who has completed 24 credits with a G.P.A. of 2.5or higher to earn college credit for work experience in a career which correlates with his/her business program of study.
+BBG295, Cooperative Work Experience I (3 credits) This course enables a student who has completed 24 credits with a G.P.A. of 2.5or higher to earn college credit for work experience in a career which correlates with his/her business program of study.
 Student must work a minimum of 15 hours per week in a collegeapproved position as well as attend seminars.
-Prerequisite: completion of 24 completed college credits, GPA 2.5 and permission of the Cooperative Work Experience Coordinator.
+Prerequisite: completion of 24 completed college credits, GPA 2.5 and permission of the instructor.
+(Updated October 2014)

-BES118, Small Business Management (3 credits)
+Business Administration: Management (BMG)